Hope of Israel Ministries (Ecclesia of YEHOVAH):

 The council rejected Arius' views, but they had nothing with which to replace it.
 Thus the ideas of Athanasius -- also a minority view -- prevailed.
 The rejection of Arianism was not blanket acceptance of Athanasius.
 Yet, the church in all the ensuing centuries has been "stuck," so to speak, with the job of upholding -- right or wrong -- the decision made at Nicaea.

-After the council the Trinity became official dogma in the church, but the controversy did not end.
+After the council the Trinity became official dogma in the Catholic Church, but the controversy did not end.
 In the next few years more Christians were killed by other Christians over that doctrine than were killed by all the pagan emperors of Rome.
 Yet, for all the fighting and killing, neither of the two parties had a biblical leg to stand on!

 Who Was the Messiah?